mrsteve0924/hwmonitor/README.md

 ## hwmonitor
 Displays CPU &amp; GPU speeds, temps, fan speed, utilization
+Optimized to not use inxi or sed or cut or grep or any other sub processes

 Use with "watch -ct hwmonitor" to dynamically monitor